wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.0 - 2015/03/25 =
+* Feature - Added Option to turn the Template ON | OFF.
+Can now just use the plugin use to set up wp email sender without using the template.
+* Feature - Added Dynamic Template Width - admin can edit the 600px default width of the Template.
+* Fix - Bug that email was not being sent when user did a Password recover when Mandrill API is set as the email sender.

 = 1.2.2 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7